ionutdd/TestareaSistemelorSoftware/README.md

 # Test Categories and Purpose

-The tests are organized into four main categories: StudentsAndProfessorsFlowTests (Integration Tests), HomeControllerSecurityTests (Security Tests), ProfessorsControllerSecurityTests (Security Tests), RoomsControllerSecurityTests (Security Tests), StudentsControllerSecurityTests (Security Tests), and CriticalFunctionsUnitTests (Unit Tests).
+The tests are organized into three main categories: StudentsAndProfessorsFlowTests (Integration Tests), HomeControllerSecurityTests (Security Tests), ProfessorsControllerSecurityTests (Security Tests), RoomsControllerSecurityTests (Security Tests), StudentsControllerSecurityTests (Security Tests), and CriticalFunctionsUnitTests (Unit Tests).
 Each category has a specific purpose in ensuring the application's reliability and security.

 ## 1. Integration Tests